sbseltzer/kioku-srs/MODEL.md

 Instead, it should give the user an interface to merge.
 In most cases, they'll simply need to

 One thing I'd like to facilitate is sharing of cards/decks in a merge friendly way.
 Like, being able to update an RTK deck to newer revisions without it screwing up history.

+I very much suspect there will be files introduced that should be synced, but not with Git.
+One example might certain kinds of content in the media folder.
+Another would be, say, embedded databases that addons choose to use.
+It'd be nice to use Rsync, but it's not well supported on Windows.
+Nearly every syncing solution I've found has serious portability problems.
+It may be best to roll my own using a portable FTP library and just version the checksums of non-versioned files.
+It's not very efficient, but it'd get the job done.

+This might also be a job for plugins/addons.